The Watcher by the Threshold, and other tales: "Fountainblue" (1902 collection)

-Maitland grows up in the remote Black Mount region of Argyll and Bute in Scotland, an adventurous boy who immerses himself in countryside pursuits and who cares little for the finer points of civilised society.
-He spends much time at Fountainblue, his aunt's little castle by the coast, walking and sailing.
-By the time he is forty years old, his drive and amibition have made him a wealthy and powerful man, though not much liked.
+Maitland grows up in the remote Black Mount region of Argyll and Bute in Scotland, immersing himself in countryside pursuits and caring little for what he sees as the finer points of civilised society.
+He spends much time at Fountainblue, his aunt's castle by the coast, walking and sailing.
+By the time he is forty years old, his drive and ambition have made him a wealthy and powerful man, though not much liked.

 When Maitland meets Claire Etheridge at a dinner party in London, he sets out with typical efficiency to woo her.
 Her family have taken Fountainblue as their Scottish base and Maitland is invited to a house party there.
 One of the other guests, Jack Despencer, is also attracted to Claire, but Maitland does not notice.
 Claire is uncertain whether to admire or to despise Maitland.

 At Claire's suggestion, Despencer and Maitland join her for a sea trip in the family's small sailing yacht.
 The wind increases dangerously, and by nightfall it is only Maitland's seamanship and knowledge of the local waters that save them from being dashed onto the rocks.
 At great risk he helps Claire leap to safety to a small island.
 Despencer has gone into the water and almost drowns, but with herculean effort Maitland manages to pull him out.
 Claire's only thought is for Despencer's plight, and Maitland at last realises he has no chance with her.
 He struggles to a high point on the island and lights a signal beacon.
 While he waits for help to arrive he experiences an inner crisis, realising that he truly despises the ambitions and successes of his career and the domesticity of civilization.

 Shortly after the three are rescued, Maitland – astonishingly to all who know him – gives up his high political ambitions in favour of a lowly governorship in Africa.
 After his lonely death on the frontier some years later, colleagues speculate on his reasons.
 One thought it was Claire's refusal that sent him abroad.
 But another understood that his love for her was more akin to an accident within his austere spirit, and that some self-revelation had shown Maitland that his true destiny lay far from indoor civilization.